The Importance Of Email Design: Best Practices, Tips, and Tools

 etc.

 A/B testing can help you figure out what works best in your situation for converting more customers.
 There’s no other way to know than try and see.
-Send 2 emails (for example, one with blue buttons and one with red) and see which one your audience responds to best.
+Send two emails (for example, one with blue buttons and one with red) and see which one your audience responds to best.

 The easiest way to create an email is to use a drag-and-drop block editor that every major ESP has.
 There, you can choose a ready-made template or assemble a message from blocks from scratch.